presence (not present) cassette players (x30) sound (∞ or there abouts), 2015

 Instructions being left to both patrons and invigilators to “please turn tape over when side has finished” guarantee that none of the 30 components will be playing at the same position within the composition any time after the initial sounding.
 The atmosphere is subject to an evolution and decomposition over its course making the resultant experience one of an immersive, interactive, constantly shifting and indeterminate sonic landscape.

 This is an excerpt of the piece’s running at the Under Control exhibition in 2017.
-The finite / temporal nature of the audio recording, the fixed position of the stereo pair and also the conversation running consistently through the recording do not reflect the nature of the piece.
+The finite / temporal nature of this audio recording, the fixed position of the stereo pair and also the conversation running consistently throughout do not well reflect the nature of the piece.
 But, with that said

 nothing is perfect.